shemnon/ERCs/ERCS/erc-eof-create.md

      * @notice Deploys EOF container identified by `_codeHash` to a new address
      * @param _codeHash The code hash used by TXCREATE.
      * @return createdContract Created contract address.
+     * @revert Reverts with parent revert data if contract create failed
      */
     function deploy(bytes32 _codeHash)
     public